AI for Professional

 - Every output sourced, logged, reviewable

-- Your firm's precedent and house style baked in
+- Your firm's precedents and house style included

 Intake and conflicts